ClementBartholome/Scrimba-JS-Projects/README.md

 I plan to add the following features :

-- Allow a user to reply to a specific tweet
+- Allow a user to reply to a specific tweet (DONE)
-- Dark mode
+- Dark mode (DONE)